Best Pintxos in San Sebastian

 Risotto on a white plate| ©Marika Sartori

-If you want to try the best pintxos in San Sebastian and soak up the gastronomic culture of Donostia, I recommend that you take a gastronomic tour.
-There are some specialized precisely in pintxos and there are both day and night, although, for me, the best is a gastronomic tour for small groups in the old town of San Sebastian at night.
+If you want to try the best pintxos in San Sebastian and soak up the gastronomic culture of Donostia, I recommend you to book a pintxo tour in San Sebastian There are some specialized precisely in pintxos and there are both day and night, although, for me, the best is a gastronomic tour for small groups in the old town of San Sebastian at night.

 These tours have a special charm, they go through the best taverns in the historic center of San Sebastian and, thanks to the size of the group, allow a personalized treatment.
 In addition, they usually include a wine tasting in the different places you visit.